 It's the time of year when every shop and café pumps out an endless stream of Christmas music.
 Some people love it, others hate it - but either way, it's impossible to escape Mariah Carey, Wham and Slade.
-While Christmas songs can be festive however, they can also have a negative impact on our mental health, particularly if they're played on repeat.
+While Christmas songs can be festive however, they can also have a negative effect on our mental health, particularly if they're played on repeat.

 Why can Christmas music affect our mental health?

-"When there is so much pressure, the tunes can be a reminder of all the money and family stresses," Johnson says.
+"When there is so much pressure, the tunes can be a reminder of all the financial and family stresses," Johnson says.
 "The anxiety over making it as wonderful as possible - and the guilt when you don't feel festive - can mean the Christmas music starts to have a negative effect."

 The mere-exposure effect

 So when we hear Christmas songs at the end of November and in December, it can be a pleasant reminder of the festive times to come.
-This is why retailers often play music on repeat, to give shoppers that 'festive feeling' and tempt them into spending more money.
+This is why shops often play music on repeat, to give shoppers that 'festive feeling' and tempt them into spending more money.

 Music and grief

 "Some tunes may remind us of the season, but also a specific person or time we had with someone" says Johnson.
-"Grief is normal and should not be stifled; yet people are often worried that they will upset others if they let it out and do not want to ruin anyone else's festivities by being sad.
+"Grief is normal and should not be stifled - yet people are often worried that they will upset others if they let it out and do not want to ruin anyone else's festivities by being sad.
 As a result, there can be immense pressure to pretend to be OK."